The Trouble with Being Born (film)

 The Trouble with Being Born is a 2020 science fiction drama film directed and co-written by Sandra Wollner.
-An international co-production of Austria and Germany, the film depicts an android (Lena Watson) living with a man (Dominik Warta) as a replicant in place of his young daughter who had disappeared years prior.
+An Austrian-German co-production, the film follows Elli (Lena Watson), an android made to resemble the missing daughter of Georg (Dominik Warta), the man with whom she lives.

-On its premier at the 70th Berlin International Film Festival, the film garnered controversy for its depiction of a relationship between a man and a 10-year-old child, albeit an android, that also resembles his daughter.
+At its premiere at the 70th Berlin International Film Festival, the film attracted controversy over its depiction of an implied sexual relationship between Georg and Elli, a childlike android made to resemble his missing daughter.